brockers/disseminate/README.md

 # disseminate

-Simple Go application to process git logs for use in other places
+Simple Go application to process git logs for use in other places based on a number of filter criteria.